albertinad/brackets-bower/README.md

 You can also access this from normal Quick Open (Cmd/Ctrl-Shift-O) by typing a "+" before the package name.
-(I'm not totally convinced Quick Open is the right UI for this--would love to get feedback).
+(I'm not totally convinced Quick Open is the right UI for this--would love to get feedback.)

 ### Problems?
 Suggestions?